kelton-eckert/sscs-chipathon-2025/resources/Analog_Automation_gLayout/Challenge.md

 Participants are required to submit a github repository containing all the necessary files for generating the layout of the op-amp and evaluating its performance.

-The repository should be self-contained, including a readme file that provides clear instructions on how to run the design in a fresh linux environment.
+The repository should be self-contained, including a readme file that provides clear instructions on how to run the design in a fresh Linux environment.

-Please checkout the provided tutorial Python Notebooks in the gLayout repository on how to setup the environment.
+Please check out the provided tutorial Python Notebooks in the gLayout repository on how to set up the environment.

 ## Specifications